M8is/mkaemmerer.com/_posts/2019-11-13-on-reinforcement-learning.markdown

 In the winter semester 2018/19, I attended a lecture offered by the Intelligent Autonomous Systems (IAS) [1] group at TU Darmstadt.
 These lectures have the reputation to be very time-intensive, but they are just as much rewarding.
 Only for that semester, there was a rare opportunity to get the whole swoop of reinforcement learning in the form of a lecture, a project, and a seminar paper.
-Though this meant sacificing some CP for the semester, I felt like this was a great chance to get into the topic.
+Though this meant sacrificing some CP for the semester, I felt like this was a great chance to get into the topic.
 So I did.

 As I was thinking about a topic for my seminar paper, most other students chose something pragmatic like a survey, or comparisons between approaches.